 Nurses suspended for refusing COVID-19 care without N95 mask

-Ten nurses have been suspended from their jobs at a Santa Monica, California, hospital after refusing to care for COVID-19 patients without being provided protective N95 face masks
+Ten nurses have been suspended from their jobs at a hospital in Santa Monica, California, after refusing to care for COVID-19 patients without being provided protective N95 face masks

 Nurse Mike Gulick was meticulous about not bringing the coronavirus home to his wife and their 2-year-old daughter.
 He’d stop at a hotel after work just to take a shower.
 He’d wash his clothes in Lysol disinfectant.
 They did a tremendous amount of handwashing.